-Learn four common tools that will make citing resources much easier: the library catalog, library databases, Google Scholar, and Zotero.
-Additional info is available on the Why Cite Sources page.
+Learn tools that will make citing resources much easier when using the library catalog, library databases, and Google Scholar.
+Also discover, Zotero, a free resource for managing citations/bibliographic data.
+Additional information is available on the Why Cite Sources page.

 Why you should cite sources?